Back to Resources

 In addition, we also find that erroneous cancellation requests also stem from having outdated or incorrect patient contact information on file, as well as from people other than the patient, such as a relative or legal guardian, cancelling the appointment.

-Then, once patients really stop to think about the reminder message and their scheduled appointment, they often realize they don’t actually want to cancel.
-Or, they figure they can’t get back in the office for three months.
+Once patients really stop to think about the reminder message and their scheduled appointment, they often realize they don’t actually want to cancel.
+They may figure they can’t get back in the office for three months.

 A Simple Yet Effective Solution to Preventing Erroneous ‘Cancel Appointment’ Requests